Eatme8/Health-Code-Simulator/README.md

 # Health-Code-Simulator
 粤康码Simulator

+health code simulate or check-in

+steps:

-install Simple HTTP Server_v1.6.1_apkpure.com.apk
+1)  install Simple HTTP Server_v1.6.1_apkpure.com.apk

-copy index.html  to your device  /emulator/0
+2) copy index.html  to your device  /emulator/0

-record 粤康码 and save as 111.mp4 to the same path
+3) record 粤康码 and save as 111.mp4 to the same path

+4) screenshot 粤康码 and save as 111.jpg to the same path

-open Server_v1.6.1_apkpure.com, start it and click the link, then click the page
+5) open Server_v1.6.1_apkpure.com, start it and click the link, then click the page

-add health code simulate page
-add checkin company or home page